kenegozi/kenegozi.github.io/_posts/2008-10-17-using-generic-classes-and-avoid-locks.markdown

 Solution 3:
-Instead of using Generic methods (From<T> and ToDescription<T>), I changed the Enums class to a generic Enum<T> class.
+Instead of using Generic methods (From&lt;T&gt; and ToDescription&lt;T&gt;), I changed the Enums class to a generic Enum&lt;T&gt; class.

 within the class, there's a **single** static member, [DescribedEnumHandler](http://code.google.com/p/d-9/source/browse/trunk/src/D9.Commons/D9.Commons/Internal/DescribedEnumHandler.cs) of T.

-Every call to Enum<T> for a new T will instantiate the needed handler, Just In Time.
+Every call to Enum&lt;T&gt; for a new T will instantiate the needed handler, Just In Time.

-That's because with generic types, every concrete type is a new type, so List<int> and List<long> are two separate types, without any inheritance relationship between them, so their static members are not shared.
+That's because with generic types, every concrete type is a new type, so List&lt;int&gt; and List&lt;long&gt; are two separate types, without any inheritance relationship between them, so their static members are not shared.